pippinbarr/cart253-2019/modules/core-variables/core-variables.md

 ???

-- Yes, yes, we know the terrible truth is that many line of code in JavaScript __don't actually need a semicolon__!
+- Yes, yes, again, we know the terrible truth is that many line of code in JavaScript __don't actually need a semicolon__!
 - In particular, a simple instruction like a function call or a variable declaration is fine without a semicolon
 - But let's __always use them__ and avoid trouble
 - Thus preparing ourselves to learn other programming language where semicolons are __not optional__